Characters of the Marvel Cinematic Universe: M–Z: Xu Xialing

-Xu Xialing (portrayed by Meng'er Zhang) is Shang-Chi's sister.
-After escaping the Ten Rings, Xialing establishes an underground fight club in Macau.
-Xialing is captured along with her brother and Katy by Wenwu but escapes with them to Ta Lo.
-She helps defend the village from the Ten Rings and later the Dweller-in-Darkness.
-After Wenwu's death, Xialing becomes the new leader of the Ten Rings.
-She is partially inspired by Zheng Bao Yu and Sister Dagger from the comic books.
+Xu Xialing (Chinese: 徐夏靈; pinyin: Xú Xiàlíng; portrayed by Meng'er Zhang) is Shang-Chi's sister.
+After escaping the Ten Rings, Xialing establishes an underground fight club in Macau called the Golden Daggers Club which is frequented by Wong, Abomination, the Black Widow Helen, and an unnamed Extremis soldier.
+During the Ten Rings raid on the Golden Daggers Club where they targeted her pendant, Xialing is captured along with her brother and Katy by Wenwu when he breaks up the fight.
+She escapes from the Ten Rings compound with them, Trevor Slattery, and Morris the Hundun to Ta Lo.
+Xialing helps defend the village from the Ten Rings and later the Dweller-in-Darkness.
+After Wenwu's death, Xialing is advised by Shang-Chi to disband the Ten Rings.
+Unbeknownst to Shang-Chi, Xialing actually became the new leader of the Ten Rings and restructures it to include female fighters.

+She is partially inspired by Sasha Hammer, Zheng Bao Yu and Sister Dagger from the comic books.